Biden: Jobs report shows "long way to go" in economic recovery | Business

 Biden: Jobs report shows "long way to go" in economic recovery

-President Joe Biden on Friday predicted a "long way to go" for U.S. economic recovery from a pandemic-spurred slump and urged Washington to do more to help the American people after a disappointing jobs report.
+President Joe Biden on Friday said there was a "long way to go" before the U.S. economy recovers from a pandemic-spurred slump and urged Washington to do more to help the American people after a disappointing jobs report.
 U.S. job growth unexpectedly slowed in April, likely restrained by shortages of workers and raw materials.
+Nonfarm payrolls increased by only 266,000 jobs last month.
+Economists had expected nearly a million jobs to be added.

 Biden and his team have said his $1.9 trillion pandemic relief package, the Democratic president's first major legislative accomplishment, is helping to bring the economy back from its pandemic plummet.
 "Today's report just underscores in my view how vital the actions we're taking are," Biden said in remarks at the White House.
 "Our efforts are starting to work.
 But the climb is steep and we still have a long way to go."